raskalito/Sync360Docs/Sync360 Syntax Guide.md

 ## Production ETL Script Structure

 Production ETL scripts should use standardized orchestration patterns for proper job management, scheduling control, and execution tracking.
-Sync360 provides system scripts that integrate with Dynamics CRM for centralized ETL administration.
+Sync360 provides system scripts that integrate with Dynamics CRM for centralized ETL administration.These scripts starts with Synch360_ and utilizes Data Jobs entity structure from CRM.

 ### Standard ETL Script Template
 ```xml